EPFL-ENAC/CCFatiguePlatform/README.md

 # Contents

 ### Standardizing data
-Use notebook Standarsizing_data.ipynb to convert raw data from use cases to the standard format
+Notebook Standarsizing_data.ipynb converts raw data from use cases to the standard format Raw data format supported: SCOTT PUT SOME DETAILS HERE!
+Usage (SCOTT: DO PEOPLE NEED TO USE THE NOTEBOOK, OR CAN THEY CALL DIRECTLY A PYTHON SCRIPT TO STANDARDIZE DATA?)

-### Plotting
+### Plots
-Use the notebook Plotting.ipynb to create plots using the outputs of various modules or raw data
+Notebook Plotting.ipynb creates the following plots:
+>>>> SCOTT LIST THE PLOTS (with inputs ideally)

 ### Modules
 Using the notebooks in the modules folder, one can compute the right parameters for plotting i.e. the notebook 'Hysteresis loops.ipynb' uses stress/strain info to compute the TDE and evolution of stiffness

 # Reproduce

-environment.yml file
+environment.yml file --> SCOTT YOU NEED TO EXPORT YOUR ENVIRONMENT FILE AND PUT IT HERE!!

 # License

-#Authors
+TBD.

+# Authors
+Charlotte Weil, Scott M. Salmon, Samuel Bancal.